keu/docs/guides/airflow-redshift.md

 To use Redshift operators in Airflow, you first need to install the Redshift provider package and create a connection to your Redshift cluster.

-1. If you are working with the [Astro CLI](https://docs.astronomer.io/astro/install-cli), add `apache-airflow-providers-amazon` to your `requirements.txt` file.
+1. If you are working with the [Astro CLI](https://docs.astronomer.io/astro/install-cli), add `apache-airflow-providers-amazon` to the `requirements.txt` file of your Astro project.
 Otherwise, run `pip install apache-airflow-providers-amazon`.

 2. Connect your Airflow instance to Redshift.
 The most common way of doing this is by configuring an Airflow connection.
 In the Airflow UI, go to **Admin** > **Connections** and add the following connections: